 - Senior Thesis: Art, Women, and Creation in James Joyce’s 'Ulysses'

 (nominee, English Department annual senior thesis award, Spring 1982)

 - Member, Alpha Mu Gamma Honor Society (1981-83)

-2011 Crossing Boundaries and Transforming Identities (co-edited with M. Lacy Bruijn).
+2011 Crossing Boundaries and Transforming Identities: New Perspectives in Netherlandic Studies (co-edited with M. Lacy Bruijn).
 Publications of the American Association for Netherlandic Studies, Münster: Nodus Publikationen.

 2011 Guest editor, Dutch Crossing: A Journal of Low Countries Studies(Fall issue), Association for Low Countries Studies in Great Britain.
 Leeds: Maney Publishing.